-Many butcher shops in Budapest ("hentes" in Hungarian) serve ready-made dishes for the city's meat-craving populace.
-Paprika-laced roasted sausage, or kolbász, is the classic order, but liver and blood sausage, pork belly, ribs, and fried cutlets are also usually available.
-As locals do, pair your kolbász with a dollop of mustard, raw sauerkraut, and a slice of bread.
+Many butcher shops in Budapest ("hentes" in Hungarian) serve ready-made lunch for the city's meat-craving populace.
+Paprika-laced roasted sausage, or kolbász, is the classic order, but liver and blood sausages, pork belly, ribs, and fried cutlets are also usually available.
+As locals do, pair your kolbász with a dollop of mustard, a side of pickled vegetables, and a slice of bread.

-These old-school sausage shops bring together Budapest locals from all walks of life — construction workers and corporate lawyers alike stand in line during the midday rush hour.
-Some people also start the day with sausage, which is why most hentes open at six in the morning.
-Note that there's a codified system to a meal at a hentes: you pick up a tray, shout your order, wait for your food, eat at a high-top table elbow-to-elbow with other customers (there's no seating), and return your tray after you’re finished.
+These old-school sausage shops bring together Budapest locals from all walks of life — construction workers and corporate lawyers alike tend to stand in line during the midday rush hour.
+Note that there's a codified system to a meal at a hentes: pick up a tray, holler your order across the counter, wait for your food to be handed to you, eat it at one of the high-top tables elbow-to-elbow with other customers (there's no seating), and return your tray after you’re finished.
 Here, that's a real Budapest lunch experience!